ruslander/NanoCluster/readme.md

 **3** Agree with you it's not fun, sorry no nuget yet

+## Configuration ##
+The configuration model supports 2 modes. *Static configuration mode* which is provided at start-up from a config file.
+The second option is *Zero configuration mode*.

-## Zero configuration ##
+## Zero configuration mode ##
-Automatic Peer Discovery, that's right.
+The configuration model is populated by analyzing the UDP broadcast.
 If you are running in the cloud make sure UDP broadcast is available.
-Run the parameter-less constructor overload at your endpoint start up
+You set this mode by running the parameter-less constructor overload at your endpoint start up.

 ```csharp
 var cluster = new NanoClusterEngine();
 ```
 At run-time you can check the ```IsCoordinatorProcess``` on ```NanoClusterEnginev```

-## Static configuration ##
+## Static configuration mode ##
-This is the way to run it it on premise when the node ip addresses are well known and rarely change.
+This is the way to run it when the node ip addresses are well known and rarely change.

 1. define the list of host:port for each member you want to participate in the cluster
 2. use host:port to create an instance of ```NanoClusterEngine``` in each app domain